 Operational excellence is a journey, not a sole destination.
 As you travel this path, there are a variety of skills, techniques and methods you will employ to help address the unique situations you encounter.
 Key to this, and underpinning every operational excellence journey, are the fundamentals of root-cause analysis and problem solving.

-There will be several reasons for your current operational methods and outcomes, and why your manufacturing operations are not perfect.
+There are several reasons for the current operational methods and outcomes at your organization, and an equal number of reasons your manufacturing operations are not perfect.
 Root-cause analysis requires separating the symptoms from the causes, understanding how the various components interact with each other and determining where improvements must be made.

 Modern manufacturing operations are complex – a change in one place could impact the entire system.